 http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/

-In the log-in page, select authentication by token, and use the bearer token you recovered in the previous step.
+In the login page, select authentication by token, and use the bearer token you recovered in the previous step.

 You will then be taken directly to your Dashboard: